ceford/cefjdemos-data-jdm-help-en/articles/multilingual-associations/multilingual-associations.md

 ## Not Associated

 Select a button in the *Not Associated* column to create a new article associated with the reference article.
 It loads an edit form with the reference item alongside a new empty associated item.
 The language is pre-filled and cannot be changed.

-## Quick Tips
+## Tips

 - A menu-item in English can be more easily translated into French with the original and translation side by side.
 And then select Persian to